DIY Mod Podge Photo Transfer Upcycle Idea: Make your own trendy framed wall art using old roller blinds and this easy decoupage image transfer method.

 Step 2.
 If you have any rough edges on the trim then just give it a light sanding.

 Step 3.
-Paint the outside edges of your wood pieces and leave to dry.
+Paint the outside edges of your wood pieces and leave them to dry.

 Step 5.
 Using a small hammer, hammer the triangular frame hook into place on the back using the small pins that are normally provided in the back.

-Tip – Do make sure that the pins provided are shorter that the two pieces of wood – otherwise they will come out of the front and split the trim.
+Do make sure that the pins provided are shorter than the two pieces of wood – otherwise, they will come out of the front and split the trim.

 This may not have been the quickest of projects but I absolutely love the end results and am now totally hooked on Mod Podge.
 I now have all sorts of cool ideas running through my head.

-I’ll be sharing the additional notes and completed images of this Mod Podge photo transfer project next week.
+I’ll be sharing the additional notes and completed images of this Floral Mod Podge Photo Transfer Project project next week.

 FREEBIES: I am also going to be giving all my email subscribers free access to my floral photography images that I used for this project.